 Fully international, the British Journal of Ophthalmology was founded in 1917 by the amalgamation of the Royal London (Moorfields) Ophthalmic Hospital Reports with the Ophthalmoscope and the Opthalmic Record.
 Main features include articles on both clinical and laboratory sciences, a series of articles in the form of perspectives, providing brief up to the minute reviews and Commentary - an occasional series challenging current dogma and opinion

-While OVID made every effort to locate all issues of each journal, they were unable to source about 2% of the Collection.
+While OVID made every effort to locate all issues of each journal, they were unable to source about 2% of the Collections back issues.

 For USC users only.
 Requires USC network connection.
 Allows limited number of simultaneous connections.